All Episodes

 And the doctor asked her the same question.

-Now the mother here is a skeptic.
+Now, mother here is a skeptic.

-The doctor looks at her and says, when did you have that surgery?
+She says, and the doctor looks at her and says, when did you have that surgery?

 She's heard this one before.

-She says, I've never had a surgery.
+And she says, I've never had a surgery.

-He says, obviously you have.
+He said, obviously you have.

-We also think that the brother has these as well, but he will not submit to any kind of
+We also think that the brother has these as well, but he will not submit to any kind of surgery whatsoever, any kind of x-ray or anything.

 He is absolutely terrified by the whole event.

-So it would have been the whole family?
+So it would have been the whole family.

-The abduction seems to be familial.
+Abduction seems to be familial.

 It runs in a family.